This Spritz Cookies recipe explains how to use a cookie press to make classic buttery shortbread cookies for Christmas. They're tasty, and SO pretty!

 Instructions

-- Add egg and vanilla extract, mix until combined.
+- Add egg and vanilla extract; mix on medium speed to combine.

-- Use the cookie press to form spritz cookies, placing on an ungreased baking sheet. (it will be very difficult to use the cookie press on a parchment lined or greased baking sheet)
+- Use the cookie press to form spritz cookies, arranging them about 2 inches apart on an ungreased baking sheet. *It's very difficult to get the dough to stick to parchment-lined or greased baking sheets.

-- Bake at 350 for 7-9 minutes until the cookies are slightly golden brown on the edges.
+- Bake in preheated 350℉ oven for 7-9 minutes, until the cookies are slightly golden brown on the edges.